 It’s critical that our restaurants survive temporary closures due to COVID-19, because they are the key to our town’s ability to serve both locals and tourists.
 Marfa's restaurants employ approximately 20% of the population, provide much needed diversity in our very limited local food supply, and are on the front lines of visitor experience.

 This project sought to give restaurant owners the funds to stay afloat during this time of uncertainty.

 Bonds were sold May 13 to June 1, 2020.
-The bonds, in various denominations, were designed by local artists, were 3" x 6" in size, were printed on card stock, and will ship in mid-June.
+The bonds, in various denominations, were designed by local artists, were 3" x 6" in size, were printed on card stock, and shipped in mid-June.
 Bonds do not expire.